-The block name appears in the User IP External Block region for reuse as shown above.
+The block name appears in the IP Catalog for reuse as shown above.
 To remove a block, right-click the block name and choose Remove.

-If the User IP file is moved, the \$\$\$ icon appears at the top of the block indicating the file cannot be found.
-Once the file is moved back, or the path is changed, right-click the block to reload the IP and remove the \$\$\$ icon on the block.

-- If the underlying code for the IP is changed, the ▲ icon can appear to signify an alert condition.
-Once the code is corrected, the block can be reloaded to remove the ▲ icon on the block.

-- If there is an error in the IP, the

-icon appears.
-Hover the mouse cursor

-over the icon to see what the error is.
+- If the User IP file is moved, the sicon appears at the top of the block indicating the file cannot be found.
+Once the file is moved back, or the path is changed, right-click the block to reload the IP and remove the sicon on the block. - If the underlying code for the IP is changed, the △ icon can appear to signify an alert condition.
+Once the code is corrected, the block can be reloaded to remove the △ icon on the block. - If there is an error in the IP, the icon appears.
+Hover the mouse cursor over the icon to see what the error is.